kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

   Feature Gates are disabled by default.
 - Documentation provided.
 - Initial unit, integration and e2e tests completed and enabled.
+- Authorization implemented to allow only the user on the same node as the allocated `ResourceClaim` to write the status of the devices.

 #### Beta

 - Feature Gates are enabled by default.
-- Authorization implemented to allow only the driver managing the device to write the status.
 - No major outstanding bugs.
 - Feedback collected from the community (developers and users) with adjustments provided, implemented and tested.